Quiet places in public spaces: an appetite for change

 Have you ever sat in a restaurant with a group of friends and not been able to hear anyone but the person sitting next to you?
 It seems this is a common problem but is anyone coming to the table to discuss the impact of noise in everyday experiences.

 The Washington Post and The Guardian recently posted articles addressing the lack of quiet spaces in restaurants.
 The reports dug into why we need quiet spaces and who is really affected by the dangers of restaurant noise.
 The Washington Post article declared that restaurant noise is not just irritating, but goes as far as discriminating against those who struggle to hear in noise.
 So what is being done about it?

 Struggling to hear in noise is actually a lesser-known type of hearing issue that is not usually assessed with standard hearing tests.
 It’s a hearing difficulty that prevents the person from hearing conversations when they are around background noise, such as in a restaurant or in a café (or for children the classroom and playground).
 The acoustics of many restaurants are made worse by their design - it’s in vogue to have spacious and minimalist décor, the downside of this means there are no soft furnishings to absorb noise.
 The designs may look good, but they’re a recipe for disaster when it comes to hearing problems.

 Restaurants are meeting places for good food and great conversation - but some do little to absorb the loud chatter and over-amplified music.
-This particularly affects those with hearing issues including difficulties listening in noise, exposing sufferers to a distressing experience rather than an enjoyable one.
+This particularly affects those with hearing issues including difficulties listening to noise, exposing sufferers to a distressing experience rather than an enjoyable one.